Read this post for simple tasks to help you avoid probate court in California.

 First off, appreciate that only assets that are in your name or that can be payable to your estate will be probated.
 One useful strategy is to create and fund something called a revocable living trust to allow the assets in this trust to bypass the probate process.
 This makes life simpler for everyone involved with handling your estate.

-If you’re interested in learning more about strategies and tactics you can leverage to simplify this planning – and in crossing off one critical task off your to-do list once and for all – we are here to help.
-Please call (805) 518-9633 or email us email@example.com to set up a Family Planning Assessment.
+If you’re interested in learning more about strategies and tactics you can leverage to simplify this planning – and in crossing off one critical task off your to-do list once and for all – reach out to one of our probate lawyers.
+Please call (805) 518-9633 or email us to set up a Family Planning Assessment.